adi00700/SmartSuggestor/README.md

 4. Push to your forked repository: `git push origin feature-name`.
 5. Create a pull request to the `main` branch of this repository.

-## Issues

-If you encounter any issues or have suggestions for improvements, please create a GitHub issue [here](https://github.com/ABHAY-05/product-recommendation-system/issues).

----
-Thank you for checking out the Flipkart Recommendation System project!
-We hope you find it useful and welcome your contributions.

-Happy coding! 🚀